ZachiNachshon/anchor/README.md

 1. Keep `kubectl` commands on the same YAML manifest they should get executed on
 1. Encapsulate commonly used, repetitive Docker / Kubernetes actions as simple CLI commands
 1. Development environment should strive to be the same as production, deploy locally the same as you deploy to production

-<h2 id="whats-in-the-box">What's in the box</h2>

-- Private docker registry deployed on control-plane with multi node support
-- Allow stateful volume `mountPath` / `hostPath` between local and a running pod within the KinD container via the node selector: `app-name: anchor-stateful`
-- Selection menu for quick connect to any node / pod

 <h2 id="requirements">Requirements</h2>